- Adam Andreas

 - Emily Weltman

 New York native Emily Weltman received her BFA from the Fashion Institute of Technology in 1999.
 During Emily’s time at design school Emily focused on childrenswear and studied knitwear in Italy.
 After graduation Emily worked as a designer and director for the Gap, Old Navy, Puma and Nike, traveling extensively to Europe and Asia for inspiration and development.
 Emily left the corporate world in 2008 to pursue her Masters in Art Education from Portland State University.
-Emily now works in product development at Nike and writes about fashion and art education.
+Emily now works as design manager for Big-Giant, a branding company, and writes about fashion and art education.
 She has a passion for the design process, fashion history and color.

 - Jason Bray